Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of

 \section{New elements in this calculation}

-Aside from a new code, three aspects of our new computation of $\Neff^{\rm SM}$ sets it apart from previous calculations.
-Firstly, new and significant finite-temperature QED corrections identified in~\cite{Bennett:2019ewm} are incorporated into the precision calculation.
-Secondly, we solve numerically for the first time the full neutrino--neutrino collision integral --- without approximation --- in the presence of neutrino oscillations.
-Thirdly, we identify and quantify the various sources of errors that can impact on the accuracy with which the benchmark $\Neff^{\rm SM}$ can be computed theoretically.
+Aside from a new code, three aspects of our new computation of $\Neff^{\rm SM}$ sets it apart from most existing calculations.
+Firstly, new and significant finite-temperature QED corrections to ${\cal O}(e^3)$ identified in~\cite{Bennett:2019ewm} are incorporated into the precision calculation, including an ${\cal O}(e^2)$ logarithmic correction that has never been implemented in previous calculations and whose impact we demonstrate in this work to be below the current numerical error.
+Secondly, we solve numerically the full neutrino--neutrino collision integral --- without approximation --- in the presence of neutrino oscillations, as was previously attempted only in reference~\cite{Froustey:2020mcq}.
+Thirdly, we identify and quantify the various sources of errors that can impact on the accuracy with which the benchmark $\Neff^{\rm SM}$ can be computed theoretically; our treatment in this regard is similar to that of reference~\cite{Froustey:2020mcq}, but describes more extensively the impact of neutrino oscillation parameters beyond the constraints from oscillation experiments.
 We discuss these three new elements in three subsections below.